-If there's ever a place to be honest about your habits and your health, it's your doctor's office.
-Forget the embarrassment -- your doctor's there to help you, and the more information she has, the more she's able to do.
+If there’s ever a place to be honest about your habits and your health, it’s your doctor's office.
+Forget the embarrassment -- your doctor’s there to help you, and the more information they have, the more they’re able to do.

 'I Never Binge Drink'

 Don't want to tell your doc just how hard you party?
 Binge drinking can throw test results off and send your doctor down the wrong path if you have health problems.

 'I Quit Smoking'

 It may seem like a harmless way to avoid a lecture, but your doctor needs to know if you smoke.
 It can interfere with certain drugs, and might help explain symptoms you may have.
 And they may be able to help you kick the habit for good, through therapy or medication.